Koromix/rygel/web/koffi.dev/pages/types.md

 ```

 > [!NOTE]
 > You must use a proper type object when you redefine the type.
-If you only have the name, use `koffi.resolve()` to get a type object from a type string.
+If you only have the name, use `koffi.type()` to get a type object from a type string.
 >
 > ```js
 > const MyType = koffi.opaque('MyType');